Back to Blogs

 Reputational Damage and Business Impact

 In addition to legal penalties, non-compliance with the FCPA during M&A activities can severely tarnish a company's reputation.
 Once the public becomes aware of such violations, the trust and corporate integrity perceived by customers, investors, and partners can deteriorate rapidly.
 This erosion of trust can lead to a loss of business opportunities as current and potential partners distance themselves to avoid association with corrupt practices.
 Moreover, firms involved in such scandals may find it increasingly difficult to secure new contracts, particularly with governments or public sector projects where transparency and ethical dealings are paramount.
-Negative publicity can linger, affecting business long after the initial legal issues have been resolved.
+Negative publicity can linger, affecting a business long after the initial legal issues have been resolved.

 Shareholder Value and Market Performance